AEP Ohio's electric security plan IV

 ESPs establish the pricing and supply of generation service, and may include distribution system investments, grid modernization, economic development and job retention initiatives and energy efficiency measures.
 The PUCO is tasked with determining whether an ESP, including its pricing and all other terms and conditions, is more favorable in the aggregate as compared to the expected results that would otherwise apply under an MRO.

 The PUCO approved AEP Ohio’s first ESP in March 2009, setting gradual increases for the base price of electric generation through December 2011.

 In 2012, the PUCO approved AEP Ohio’s second ESP, in effect until May 31, 2015.
-The second ESP brought AEP Ohio’s standard service offer (SSO) load to be fully provided through competitive auctions.
+The second ESP brought AEP Ohio’s SSO load to be fully provided through competitive auctions.
 The second ESP also directed AEP Ohio to separate its generation assets from its distribution business.

 In November 2016, AEP Ohio filed a proposal to modify and extend its third ESP by six years.

-What is AEP Ohio requesting in its ESP filing?
+What did AEP Ohio request in its ESP filing?

-In November 2016, AEP Ohio filed a proposal to modify and extend its current ESP through May 2024.
-The PUCO approved the current ESP in February 2015, and it is set to expire in May 2018.
+In November 2016, AEP Ohio filed a proposal to modify and extend its ESP through May 2024.

 AEP Ohio proposes a Distribution Technology Rider (DTR) in order to modernize the company’s infrastructure.
 The proposed rider would allow for the installation of electric vehicle charging stations, microgrid technology, smart street lighting controls and a next generation utility communication system throughout the company’s territory.
 The DTR would also allow for the enhancement of security for AEP Ohio’s critical distribution infrastructure.